-Kevin Baggett returns for his fifth season as the Rider University head basketball coach in 2016-17.
+Two-time MAAC Coach of the Year Kevin Baggett returns for his seventh season as the Rider University head basketball coach in 2018-19.

 In his first year as head coach, ‘Baggs' was a finalist for two different National Coach of the Year Awards, the Ben Jobe Award and the Joe B. Hall Award.

-Baggett took a team with just two returning starters and six total letter winners that were picked to finish seventh in the 10-team Metro Atlantic Athletic Conference in 2013 and finished in second place.
+Baggett took a team with just two returning starters and six total letterwinners that was picked to finish seventh in the 10-team Metro Atlantic Athletic Conference in 2013 and finished in second place.